Shaaali/identity-apps/docs/references/idp-settings/oidc-settings-for-idp.md

 ### User info endpoint URL

 The [OpenID Connect standard userinfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) of the external identity provider.
-If this URL is not given, user attributes are taken from the ID token in the token response from the external IdP.
+If this URL is not given, user attributes are taken from the ID token of the token response received from the external IdP.

 ### Logout URL
 The [OpenID Connect standard logout endpoint](https://openid.net/specs/openid-connect-rpinitiated-1_0.html#Terminology) of the external identity provider.
 If this URL is given, Asgardeo sends logout requests to the external IdP when a user logs out from the connected application.